 Location: Logan, UT

-On your field day, we will meet and break into groups of 6 or less and make travel plans based on current conditions.
-We will spend the day touring the backcountry.
-We'll assess the snowpack, practice safe route-finding and decision-making, and discuss avalanche rescue.
+On your field day, we will spend the day evaluating the snowpack, practicing safe route-finding and decision-making, and discuss avalanche rescue.
 We encourage all participants to register for a 4-hour Avalanche Rescue Clinic or an 8-hour Avalanche Rescue Course in addition to this 101 class to be better prepared.

 Who should take this course?

 This class is for skiers & snowboarders as an introductory course for those who are new to backcountry skiing and riding.
 We highly recommend that you have some experience using your touring equipment ie. transitioning your gear into uphill and downhill mode, turning your transceiver on/off into search mode, as well as assembling your probe, and shovel.
 You can do this in safe areas away from avalanche terrain.